jdjakub/phd-thesis/appendix-all-dims.md

 \hypertarget{appendix-all-dims}{%
 \chapter{Technical Dimensions Catalogue}\label{appendix-all-dims}}

-While we do have new ideas to propose, our key contribution is integrating a wide range of existing concepts under a common umbrella.
-Our work is spread out across different domains, but each part connects to programming systems or focuses on a specific characteristic they may have.
+Here, we present our proposed technical dimensions in detail.
+While they do contain some novel ideas of our own, they also integrate a wide range of existing concepts under a common umbrella.
+Note that because the material here was published prior to this dissertation\ \parencite{TechDims}, our Three Properties and their dimensions in Section\ \ref{the-three-properties-as-dimensions} represent an evolution of some of the concepts here.
+Specifically:

+* *Surface / internal notations* (Sections\ \ref{dimensions-surface-notation-and-internal-notation}--\ref{examples-two-strings-in-memory-explicitly-structured-internal-notation}) is an earlier iteration of what we defined as Explicit Structure (Section\ \ref{explicit-structure}).
+* Some aspects of the *Notation* dimensions (Section\ \ref{notation}), particularly *uniformity of notations* (Section\ \ref{dimension-uniformity-of-notations}), influenced our Notational Freedom (Section\ \ref{notational-freedom}).
+* The description of *self-sustainability* here (Section\ \ref{dimension-self-sustainability}) is an earlier version of what we fully developed in Section\ \ref{self-sustainability}.

-Here, we present our proposed technical dimensions in great detail.
-Please note that our intention is to provide a *reference* to be looked up and *used* as needed, not something that should be read from start to finish.
-Therefore, we recommend skimming through this for anything particularly interesting before proceeding to Section\ \ref{evaluating-the-dark-programming-system}.
+The intention of this catalogue is to provide a *reference* to be looked up and *used* as needed, not something that should be read from start to finish.
+We recommend skimming through the catalogue for anything particularly interesting before proceeding to Section\ \ref{evaluating-the-dark-programming-system}.
 There, we will reference several dimensions in the context of a specific example, at which point it may be helpful to come back for more detail.
 For a quick overview, we include a concise reference sheet on the next page, though it may make more sense after reading the relevant sections.

 We present the dimensions grouped under *clusters*.
 These may be regarded as "topics of interest" or "areas of inquiry" when studying a given system, grouping together related dimensions against which to measure it.